-If you’re so fortunate to have brothers or sisters, we all have our fair share of stories stemming from our long-embattled sibling rivalries.
+If you're so fortunate to have brothers or sisters, we all have our fair share of stories stemming from our long-embattled sibling rivalries.
 Sure, there are heart-warming moments that bring us back down to Earth, but friendly jabs and competitions between one another strengthens those bonds for life.

-You can’t talk about the Watt brothers without starting with the oldest.
+You can't talk about the Watt brothers without starting with the oldest.
 Houston Texans defensive end J.J.
 Watt is arguably the most dominant defensive player in the NFL and has been since he entered the league as the 11th overall pick in 2011.
 Through 100 games, Watt racked up 87.5 sacks, pacing him for the most sacks per game in NFL history.
-He already holds the Texans franchise record for sacks, forced fumbles and tackles for a loss, and figures to set a few more alont he way.
+He already holds the Texans franchise record for sacks, forced fumbles and tackles for a loss, and figures to set a few more along the way.

 The three-time NFL Defensive Player of the Year is more than an all-time talent at defensive tackle for the Texans, too.

 The philanthropic player raised a mind-blowing amount of aid following Hurricane Harvey's devastation in Texas, and he loves playing big brother when it comes to his younger siblings.

 J.J. even came to his younger brother's defense after T.J. was fined an absolutely head-scratching $20,000 fine for a low hit on Atlanta Falcons quarterback Matt Ryan during the 2018 season.

 The youngest of the brothers, Pittsburgh Steelers linebacker T.J.
-Watt, is setting the tone for the rest of his career in just his second NFL season.
-Watt, who was a first round pick in the 2017 NFL Draft, has totaled 19.0 sacks and five forced fumbles in just his first 30 NFL games.
-The second-team All-American in college football is becoming one of the league’s top outside linebackers in a hurry.
+Watt, is setting the tone for the rest of his career in just his third NFL season.
+Watt, who was a first-round pick in the 2017 NFL Draft, totaled 20.0 sacks and seven forced fumbles in his first 31 NFL games.
+The second-team All-American in college football became one of the league's top outside linebackers starting with his rookie season.

 Think little brother is content just watching his older brother J.J. rewrite NFL history?
 Think again.
 T.J. is busy chasing J.J., and his massive legacy, down.